fmarotta/bioinfoconda/README.md

 tar -xf samtools-1.9.tar.bz2
 ```

-Then, following the instruction at the download page, we run
+Then, following the instructions at the download page, we run

 ```
 cd samtools-1.9